class Metamodel::Primitives

 method create_type(Mu $how, $repr = 'P6opaque')

-Creates and returns a new type from a metaobject $how
+Creates and returns a new type from a metaobject $how and a representation name.

 method set_package